 However, not many people will be able to take advantage of it as the Swift Pair is supported on a limited number of devices, including Microsoft-branded keyboards and mouse.

 Windows Subsystem for Linux (WSL) is a great addition that lets you run various Linux distro inside Windows 10.
 Users can interact with the system via the command-line interface, just like they would on a regular Linux machine.

 Microsoft has now come with Windows Subsystem for Linux 2 (WSL 2), which is based on a new architecture and uses a “real Linux kernel.”
 It brings some under-the-hood changes while maintaining the same performance level as the WSL 1.

 WSL 2 adds compatibility for ELF64 Linux binaries on Windows 10, improves file system performance, and adds full system call capability, among other changes.
 These changes allow users to run Docker applications on their WSL system.

-So, these are some of the biggest features that you’ll find on the upcoming Windows 10 2004 (20H1) feature.
+So, these are some of the biggest features that you can find in the Windows 10 2004 (20H1) feature update.
 I’ll continue to expand this list as I find more interesting stuff.